MVSEC provides comprehensive and highly specialized programs for exceptional children

-- Little Hands and Voices for students ages 3-5 who have mild to severe hearing loss and can benefit from a program with multiple communication modes.
+- Bright Beginnings Preschool is for students ages 3-5 who have developmental delays in communication, academic skills, or functional skills and can benefit from a program with multiple communication modes.

 - The ABLE Program (Ability-Based Learning and Education) is for students in grades kindergarten through 12th grade who demonstrate multiple and complex disabilities and who have significant physical, cognitive and communication needs.
 Students benefit from a focus on functional academics, life skills and a wide variety of vocational training experiences.

 - New Pathways Program for students in grades kindergarten through 12th grade who have significant communication challenges as a result of autism or similar neurodevelopmental delays.

 - The ELS Program (Educational Life skills) is for students in grades kindergarten through 12th grade whose primary needs are cognitive in nature and benefit from a focus on functional academics, adapted living, social and a wide variety of vocational skills.

 - S.A.I.L.
 Program (Students Attaining Independent Living) for students ages 18-22 who require a transition program based at Elgin Community College, or the Shelby Transition Center.
 The program focuses on independent living skills, personal-social skills, self-care and a wide range of vocational training experiences.

 - SEA Transition Program is for students who have completed four years of high school, but continue to need additional support as they transition to college or career.
 This program is individualized to meet the needs of each transition student and can includes Case Management, Vocational Support & Social Work Services.

 - New Directions Program is designed for students in grades kindergarten through 12th grade whose primary needs are emotional or behavioral in nature and who benefit from a comprehensive, alternative school environment.